Notifications

 -

-Ensure comprehensive notification coverage across teams and departments.
+Ensure comprehensive notification coverage across teams

 For users with elevated permissions, MTG CLM provides sophisticated tools to orchestrate notifications across your organization, managing both application users and external recipient contacts with precision and security.